How to Install Vivaldi Browser on Debian

 Hardware Acceleration Issues

-If you experience graphics glitches or poor video performance, hardware acceleration may not be configured correctly.
+If you experience graphics glitches or poor video performance, your system may lack proper hardware acceleration configuration.
 First, check the status by navigating to vivaldi://gpu in the address bar.

-NVIDIA users should ensure the proprietary drivers are installed.
+NVIDIA users should install the proprietary drivers.
 See how to install NVIDIA drivers on Debian for detailed instructions.

 As a workaround, you can temporarily disable hardware acceleration for troubleshooting by launching Vivaldi with: